sedsimon/modr-bot/docs/decisions/0003-which-features-for-OSS-release.md

 1. customize templates
 1. filter by status, impact, committed-on, decide-by, tags
 1. documentation for installing
+1. documentation for how to get started with ADRs
 1. Slack app to marketplace

 ## Expected Outcome